If you want to decorate your home with Birch Logs but find them too expensive to purchase, make your own instead with this DIY Birch Log Tutorial!

 So I put my thinking cap on (see, that’s why you have to save those brain cells for later).
 That’s when I came up with the idea to use rolled up newspaper to create my logs.
 It wasn’t going to cost me anything (because I save piles and piles of newspapers) and I didn’t have to drive to the store.
 SCORE!
 Brain = 1 Wallet = 0.
 And the added bonus of using newspaper instead of pool noodles?
 It made the logs heavy, like real logs would be.

-If you don’t have access to newspapers, you might want to check with your local library to see if you could have the old copies they discard daily.
-I imagine you could also use magazines, you would just want to rip apart the pages and then lay them out, overlapping them until you have the length you want your log to be.
+If you don’t have newspaper, check with your local library to see if you could have the old copies they discard daily.
+You could also use magazines, you would just need to rip apart the pages and then lay them out, overlapping them until you have the length you want your log to be.
 Another option is simply using loads of scrap paper destined for the recycle bin.
 If you don’t want to use paper products, you can opt for the pool noodle using these same set of instructions.
 I’ll include instructions below for subbing in a pool noodle.

 Here are all the supplies you will need:

-- Newspaper- about 10 days worth per log, depending on how thick you want your logs (magazines or lot’s of scrap paper would work too) OR a pool noodle
+- Newspaper – about 10 days worth per log, depending on how thick you want your logs (magazines or lot’s of scrap paper would work too) OR a pool noodle

 - Brown Kraft paper or brown paper grocery bags